Mesoamerican languages: Colonial period (1521–1821)

 The Spanish arrival in the new world turned the linguistic situation of Mesoamerica upside down.
 And from then on the indigenous languages have been subject to varying policies imposed on them by the colonial rule.
 The first impact came from the decimation of the indigenous population by diseases brought by the Europeans.
 Within the first two centuries of Spanish rule Mesoamerica experienced a dramatic population decline and it is well documented that several small linguistic groups became completely extinct already during the 16th century.
 The policies that contributed most to a change in the linguistic situation of Mesoamerica were the policies used for conversion of Indians to Christianity.
-The first victim of this process was the native writing systems which were banned and prohibited and the existing texts destroyed – the pictorial scripts were see as an idolatry by the Catholic Church.
+The first victim of this process was the native writing systems which were banned and prohibited and the existing texts destroyed – the pictorial scripts were seen as an idolatry by the Catholic Church.
 At first missionaries favoured the teaching of Spanish to their prospect converts but from 1555 the first Mexican Council established the policy that the Indians should be converted in their own languages and that parish priests should know the indigenous language of their parishioners.
 This called for a massive education of clergymen in native languages and the church undertook this task with great zeal.
 Institutions of learning such as the Colegio de Santa Cruz de Tlatelolco which was inaugurated in 1536 and which taught both indigenous and classical European languages to both Indians and priests were opened.
 And missionary grammarians undertook the job of writing grammars for the indigenous languages in order to teach priests.
 For example, the first grammar of Nahuatl, written by Andrés de Olmos, was published in 1547 – three years before the first grammar of French.
 During this time some literacy in indigenous languages written in the Latin script began to appear.
 In 1570 Philip II of Spain decreed that Nahuatl should become the official language of the colonies of New Spain in order to facilitate communication between the Spanish and natives of the colonies.
 Throughout the colonial period grammars of indigenous languages were composed, but strangely the quality of these were highest in the initial period and declined towards the ends of the 18th century.
 In practice the friars found that learning all the indigenous languages was impossible and they began to focus on Nahuatl.
 During this period the linguistic situation of Mesoamerica was relatively stable.
 However, in 1696 Charles II made a counter decree banning the use of any languages other than Spanish throughout the Spanish Empire.
 And in 1770 a decree with the avowed purpose of eliminating the indigenous languages was put forth by the Royal Cedula.
 This put an end to the teaching of and writing in indigenous languages and began a strict policy of hispanization of the Indians.
 However the fact that today around five million people in Mesoamerica still speak indigenous languages suggest that this policy wasn't as effective after all.
 The most important factor towards the decline of indigenous languages in this period has probably been the social marginalization of the native populations and their languages – and this process has been particularly effective during modern times.